 You could put your head down on a desk right now and fall asleep immediately.
 You went to bed late last night, had trouble falling asleep and woke up too early.
 And let's not kid ourselves: Tonight will be the same unless ... well, read on.
 Lost Sleep Can't Be Made Up, Study Suggests.
 If you think staying in bed on the weekends will make up for a weeks' worth of sleep deprivation, think again.

 We boast when our infant finally sleeps through the night.
 We bemoan the teenager who requires a canon shot to arise from his bed before noon.
+And in our “golden” years, we wonder why sleep is so fleeting, yet napping seems to come as easily as breathing.
+Such are the mysteries of sleep.
+Troubled Sleep.
 A Better Diet Could Mean a Better Night's Sleep.
 I'm not sure exactly when it happened, but the U.S. seems to have become a nation obsessed with pills.